 Zip disks (Mac or PC)

-If your disks are not on the lists above, ask anyway.
+If your disks are not in the list above, ask anyway.
 I might be able to find a workaround.

-Charges vary depending on the disk type, format, number and other services required.
-All values are in NZ$ (One NZ dollar = approx. $0.65 US).
+Charges vary depending on the disk type, format, number, options selected and other services required.
+All values are in NZ$ (One NZ dollar = approx. $0.70 US).

 |<10 disks||10-20 disks||>20 disks|

-A $20 administration fee will be applied to all orders.
-Extracted files or disk images will be zipped and returned to you via a web-link or a user-supplied pen-drive.
+A $25 administration fee will be applied to all orders.
+Directory listings are usually emailed, while extracted files or disk images are normally zipped and returned via a Dropbox web-link or a user-supplied pen-drive.
+Return postage will need to be paid if you want disks returned.

 If the disks are visibly degraded, they will need pre-treatment before a read is attempted (see below).
 The charge for this is $15 per disk.